tytydraco/yessleep/out/My_dad_was_lost_at_sea_and_so_I_had_to_miss_AA_to_settle_his_affairs_Now_strange_things_are_happening_in_my_hometown.md

 “You don't know that, and accusing our neighbors of murder isn't helpful,” Jenny said.
 “For all we know, he could have taken off.”

 “Maybe, but this place has been stuck in time for decades.
 The town is dying.
-Boats have been coming back with less and less fish and lobster when their crew doesn’t disappear.
+Boats have been coming back with less and less fish and lobster, and that's when their crew doesn’t disappear.
 That's why we're selling the house.”

 “Hold up.”
 I looked at Jenny, bewildered.
 “You're selling?”